xiufengliu/xiufengliu.github.io/README.md

 ## Biography

-I am a Senior researcher (Associate Professor level) at the Department of Technology, Management and Economics at [Technical University of Denmark (DTU)](http://www.dtu.dk).
-I am a member of the research group of [System Analysis](http://www.sustainability.man.dtu.dk/english/research/energy-systems-analysis) with the university.
+I am a Senior researcher (Associate Professor level) at the Department of Technology, Management and Economics at [Technical University of Denmark (DTU)](http://www.dtu.dk), where I am a member of the research group of [Energy Economics and Modelling](https://www.sustainability.man.dtu.dk/english/research/energy-economics-and-system-analysis).

-I did my PhD at the Department of Computer Science ([Daisy research group](http://daisy.aau.dk)) in [Aalborg University (AAU)](http://www.aau.dk) Denmark from August 2008 to May 2012\.
-Prior to joining AAU, I was a scientific assistant in the [Åbo Akademi University](http://www.abo.fi) in Finland from September 2006 to July 2008\.
-During January 2013 to December 2014, I was a postdoctoral researcher in the [Data System Group](https://uwaterloo.ca/data-systems-group/) at [University of Waterloo](http://www.uwaterloo.ca), Canada, and at the same period, I was cross-appointed as a research scientist by IBM Toronto research center, where I worked on the [soscip](https://www.soscip.org) project.
+I completed my PhD at the Department of Computer Science ([Daisy research group](http://daisy.aau.dk)) at [Aalborg University (AAU)](http://www.aau.dk) in Denmark from 2008 to  2012\.
+Before joining AAU, I worked as a Scientific Assistant at [Åbo Akademi University](http://www.abo.fi) in Finland from 2006 2008\.
+From 2013 to 2014, I was a Postdoctoral Researcher in the [Data System Group](https://uwaterloo.ca/data-systems-group/) at the [University of Waterloo](http://www.uwaterloo.ca) in Canada, and was also cross-appointed as a Research Scientist by IBM Toronto Research Center, where I worked on the [soscip](https://www.soscip.org) project.

 ------

 ## Research Interests

-I am interested in Smart Meter Data Analytics, Data Management (in particular, data warehousing), Big Data, Data Mining and Machine Learning.
-My current research includes:
+- My research interests include:
   - Smart meter data analytics
+  - Data management, with a particular focus on data warehousing
+  - Big data
+  - Data mining & Machine learning
+- My current research projects include:
-  - Benchmarking smart meter data analytics systems and algorithms
+  - Benchmarking and evaluating smart meter data analytics systems and algorithms
-  - Smart meter Data Analytics System
+  - Developing a smart meter data analytics system
-  - Anomaly energy consumption detection
+  - Detecting anomalous energy consumption patterns
-- Energy Informatics
-- Big data management, and ETL
+  - Investigating the intersection of energy informatics and big data management
-- Internet of Things
+  - Exploring the potential of the Internet of Things in these domains

 ------